ppone/docs/accounting/intacct.md

 1. Within the Intacct application, hover over the **Company** tab and click **Company Info**.

 2. You should see an *ID* field.
-This is the company ID that you will use in the connection steps below.
+This is the company ID that you will use in the connection steps.

 ### 401 Error